bonigarcia/android-basic-app/README.md

 # Basic Android App

-This repository contains a basic Android app created with Java.
+This repository contains a basic Android app (created with Java), tests (local and instrumentes), and CI setup (with GitHub Actions).

 ## About